lblod/dm-count-report-generation-service/README.md

 }
 ```

-In this type structure you can also use TimeOnly, DateOnly, Dayjs(modeling a timestamp) and enums.
-When parsing the bindings after invoking the `objects` method of the `TemplatedSelect` instance will automatically convert the variables to the correct type because the linked data has type information.
+In this type structure you can also use TimeOnly, DateOnly, DateTime(Dayjs)(modeling a timestamp) and enums.
+When parsing the bindings after invoking the `objects` or `records` method of the `TemplatedSelect` instance will automatically convert the variables to the correct type because the linked data has type information.
 Of course you can just use strings and number without helpers.
 Remember that Handlebars is 'dumb'.
-Whatever template you write will need to be correct SPARQL.
+Whatever template you write will need to generate correct SPARQL.
 So putting URI's in your query will require you not to forget the `<` and `>` characters.
+When rendering plain text strings as objects please use the `escape` helper which escapes `"` and `'` like this: `{{escape stringVariable}}`.

 Then, in another file where you want to execute the query, you'll instantiate the `TemplatedSelect` class.